-We are a bank holding company that is headquartered in Indiana, Pennsylvania with assets of \$9.1 billion at December 31, 2022.
-We operate in Pennsylvania and Ohio.
-We provide a full range of financial services with retail and commercial banking products, cash management services, trust and brokerage services.
-Our common stock trades on the NASDAQ Global Select Market under the symbol "STBA."
+We are a bank holding company that is headquartered in Indiana, Pennsylvania with assets of \$9.6 billion at December 31, 2023.
+We operate in Pennsylvania and Ohio providing a full range of financial services with retail and commercial banking products, cash management services, trust and brokerage services.
+Our common stock trades on the NASDAQ Global Select Market under the symbol "STBA".